tartakynov/nvr-sync/README.md

 By letting Frigate write to SSD — where all Docker data also lives — the HDDs are only accessed when users actively interact with the data (viewing content, editing photos/videos).
 This keeps the HDDs in a low-power idle state most of the time.

 The trade-off is that SSD capacity would quickly fill up with Frigate recordings.
-This script solves that by offloading recordings from SSD to HDD nightly, waking the drives only briefly for the sync.
+This script solves that by offloading recordings from SSD to HDD, waking the drives only briefly for the sync.

 ## How it works